havocp/xsbt-wiki/Migrating-from-SBT-0.7.x-to-0.9.x.md

 For detailed help see the `help` command or the [[Running]] page.

-## My last command didn't work but I can't see an explanation why?
+## My last command didn't work but I can't see an explanation.
+Why?

 SBT 0.9.x by default suppresses most stack traces and debugging information.
 It has the nice side effect of giving you less noise on screen, but as a newcomer it can leave you lost for explanation.
 Thankfully there is a simple solution: type `last command` where `command` is the command you last entered that went wrong.  e.g. if you find that your `update` fails to load all the dependencies as you expect you can enter: